SoftDev2425RR/DLS_Assignments/Assignment_2/server/readme.md

 - **Tasks**: Actionable work items to implement and fulfill user stories.
 - **Bug Fixes**: Any bugs discovered during or after implementation.
 - **Tech Stories**: Technical improvements or refactorings that don't directly add to the product’s functionality.

-## User Stories

-### 1. Lorry Arrival at the Gate

-- A lorry arrives at the gate, and the driver presents a ticket with shipment details.
-- If there is enough capacity in the depot, the shipment is accepted, and a job is created specifying where the chemicals will be stored.

-### 2. Auditing Information

-- The system provides auditing information regarding the storage and movement of chemicals.
-- It tracks all storage locations and logs the movement of chemicals throughout the depot.